membraneframework/membrane_demo/camera_to_hls/README.md

 mix deps.get
 ```

-Then you may be asked to install `Hex` and then `rebar3`.
+You may be asked to install `Hex` and `rebar3`.

-In case of installation issues with Hex on Ubuntu, try updating the system packages first by entering the command:
+In case of installation issues with `Hex` on Ubuntu, try updating the system packages first by entering the command:

 ```shell
 sudo apt-get update